arijoh/DataDrivenForecastModels/README.md

 - Comparision of models that are fitted using a single-, and multi-step forecasts.

+Runoff forecasts for 30, 60, and 90-minute forecasting horizons will be considered.
 Two different error measures will be used for model selection, Persistence Index skill-score (PI),  and accuracy in predicting a simplified version of ATS activation